sat-engineer/sovereign-merchant/product-and-tech-spec.md

 **Use case:** Merchants create invoices directly in BTCPay and want payments auto-synced to QuickBooks.

-1. **BTCPay invoice/payment event** (on-chain, confirmed) triggers a webhook to Sovereign Merchants.
+1. **BTCPay invoice/payment event** (on-chain, confirmed) triggers a webhook to Sovereign Merchant.
-2. **Sovereign Merchants webhook handler** receives the event in real-time (`InvoiceSettled` and incremental `InvoicePaymentSettled` updates) and processes it immediately.
+2. **Sovereign Merchant webhook handler** receives the event in real-time (`InvoiceSettled` and incremental `InvoicePaymentSettled` updates) and processes it immediately.
 3. For each new payment event, the worker formats a **BTCQBO-compatible request** and calls the BTCQBO plugin endpoint running inside BTCPay.
 4. **BTCQBO plugin** uses the stored QuickBooks OAuth credentials to create/update the appropriate objects in QBO (depending on mode: Deposit vs Invoicing).
-5. **Sovereign Merchants** records the outcome (success/failure, QBO object id if available) in SQLite and exposes it to the UI.
+5. **Sovereign Merchant** records the outcome (success/failure, QBO object id if available) in SQLite and exposes it to the UI.
 6. UI shows a chronological list: BTCPay invoice → BTCQBO call → QBO success.

 ### 7.2 QBO-First Flow (Dynamic Invoice Bridge)